shaunlebron/blinky/README.md

 It uses the game Quake to explore how to _capture_ a panorama of the environment (__Globes__) and how to _project_ its image to the screen (__Lenses__).
-We explore the rich space of projections found in Cartography and Panoramic Photography and offer visual aid for exploring their shape.
+We explore the rich space of projections found in Cartography and Panoramic Photography and offer visual aid for analyzing their shape.

 [>> Watch the video](http://youtu.be/jQOJ3yCK8pI)